KraXen72/tech-support-wiki/docs/electron/electron-reloader-ignore-files.md

 ---
-title: "dev server violently reloading app"
+title: "electron reloader ignore files"
 layout: "doc"
 ---
-# dev server violently reloading app
+# dev server violently reloading app?

 when you are writing some files in the app (programatically, like with `fs`), make sure it doesen't trigger the dev server reload.

-for example, if using `electron-reloader`:
+for example, if using `electron-reloader` you can set up ignores like this:

 ```tsx
 try {